bitcraze/crazyflie-firmware/docs/sensor_to_control.md

+---
+title: Sensor to control
+page_id: sensor_to_control
+---

 This page is meant as an introduction and overview of the path from sensor acquisition to motor control.
 In order to understand the details of each of the step the best is to read the code, but it\'s not trivial